-Described as “like a young Billie Holiday gate-crashing a Tom Waits Swordfishtrombones recording session”, blues and roots duo MA POLAINE’S GREAT DECLINE continue to build a reputation as an intriguing and hard to pigeon-hole act.
+Described as “like a young Billie Holiday gate-crashing a Tom Waits Swordfishtrombones recording session”, or “a moody Mary Margaret O’Hara”, blues and roots duo Ma Polaine’s Great Decline continue to build a reputation as an intriguing and hard to pigeon-hole act.

 The duo have been tightening their unique sound whilst remaining decidedly easy and loose with the range of influences they draw from.
-Blues, jazz and country feature strongly, but what this duo admire most in others is individuality, musically and in attitude, so Billie Holiday, Tom Waits, Nina Simone, Hurray for the Riff Raff, and Nick Cave are just a few examples.
+Blues, jazz and country feature strongly, but what this duo admire most in others is individuality, artists who have been unafraid to be themselves musically and in attitude.
+Billie Holiday, Tom Waits, Nina Simone, Hurray for the Riff Raff, Gillian Welch and Nick Cave are just a few examples.